LLNL/maestrowf/docs/Maestro/how_to_guides/timeouts.md

           walltime: "00:10:00"
 ```

-Additional control of this process is found on the command line <!-- INSERT LINK TO CLI REFERENCE --> with the `rlimit` argument to the `run` command telling Maestro how many times to submit restarts when it recieves the timeout signal from the scheduler before giving up.
+Additional control of this process is found on the command line with the `rlimit` argument to the [`run`](../cli.md#run) command telling Maestro how many times to submit restarts when it recieves the timeout signal from the scheduler before giving up.

 ``` console title="Run timeout_demo study and attempt 3 retries upon timeout"
 maestro run timeout_demo.yaml --rlimit 3
 ```

+!!! note

+    The `rlimit` setting is currently only available on the command line and is applied globally to all steps in the study.

 Another detail of enabling this feature is there will be an additional batch/shell script generated in the workspace with the 'restart' part in it as shown below in the dry-run outputs of the example specification.
 When Maestro resubmits a job due to the timeout signal being recieved it uses the script with the 'restart' part in it.

 ![Timeout Demo Workspace](../../assets/images/examples/how_to_guides/timeouts/timeout_demo_workspace.svg)